The Mechanic (1972 film)

 The Mechanic is a 1972 American action thriller film directed by Michael Winner and written by Lewis John Carlino.
 It stars Charles Bronson, in his second collaboration with Winner, and Jan-Michael Vincent in the leading roles.
 The supporting cast features Keenan Wynn, Jill Ireland and Frank de Kova.

 The story follows Arthur Bishop (Bronson), a top assassin who takes under his wing Steve McKenna (Vincent), the ruthless and ambitious son of Harry McKenna (Wynn), the former head of the secret organization for which Bishop works.
 It is noted for its opening, which features no dialogue for the first 16 minutes, as Bronson's character prepares to kill his current target.
 The title refers to a euphemism for hitmen.

-Upon its release, the film received generally mixed reviews from critics but it was praised for its action scenes, acting and cinematography, although Winner's direction and the storytelling was criticized.
+Upon its release, the film received generally mixed reviews from critics, with praise for the action scenes, acting, and cinematography, but criticism towards Winner's direction and the storytelling.
 A remake of the same name was released in 2011 to similarly mixed reception.

 Plot

-Arthur Bishop is a top contract killer, known as a "mechanic", who works exclusively for a secretive international criminal organization that has very strict rules.
-His occupation affords him a lavish lifestyle - he regularly listens to classical music, has an art collection, and is a connoisseur of fine wines.
-However, he is forced to live alone - he cannot show emotions or trust people.
-Bishop is under constant emotional pressure, so much so that he is prescribed anti-depressants.
-One day he is temporarily hospitalized after he loses consciousness due to the stress and anxiety.
-Bishop pays a call girl to have a simulated romantic social and sexual relationship, including her writing fake love letters to him.
+Arthur Bishop is an elite contract killer, known as a "mechanic", who specializes in making his assassinations appear to be accidents and natural causes.
+He works for a strict, secretive international criminal organization.
+While his occupation affords him a lavish lifestyle complemented by classical music, art, and fine wines, it also isolates him due to his inability to trust others or show weakness.
+He regularly pays a call girl to pretend to be his deeply enamored girlfriend and write love letters to him.
+The constant pressure of his role requires him to regularly take anti-depressants, until he is eventually hospitalized from stress.

 When Bishop is assigned one of the organization's heads, "Big Harry" McKenna, he shoots at Big Harry while making him think that the shots are being fired by a hidden sniper.
 Harry, who Bishop knows has a weak heart, runs up a steep incline, which triggers a heart attack.
 Bishop then finishes Harry off by smothering him.

-At Big Harry's funeral, Bishop runs into Harry's narcissistic, ruthless and ambitious son Steve.
+At Big Harry's funeral, Bishop talks with Harry's narcissistic and sociopathic son Steve.
 Steve is intrigued by Bishop and seeks to find out more about him.
 Bishop is also intrigued.
 He realizes that Steve has a personality suited for being a hit man, and plays along.
 Over the course of time, and after much pressing from Steve, Arthur finally discloses his profession.
 He offers to teach Steve everything he knows and make him an associate.

-As part of his training, Bishop teaches Steve that "every person has a weakness, and that once this weakness is found, the target is easy to kill".
+As part of his training, Bishop teaches Steve that every person has a weakness that can be exploited to make them easy to kill.
 However, Bishop failed to get his superiors' prior consent for the arrangement.
 Following a messy assassination conducted by Bishop and Steve, the organization warns Bishop that his irresponsible choice to involve Steve has been interpreted as selfish behavior.